Microsoft outage causes widespread airline disruptions and cancellations. Here's what to know.

 Air travel is experiencing disruptions across the globe on Friday morning due to a Microsoft outage for customers of its 365 apps, including many major airlines.

-In the U.S., more than 1,300 flights had been canceled as of 10 a.m.
-Eastern Time, while more than 3,600 flights have been delayed, according to FlightAware, a flight tracking service.
+In the U.S., more than 3,000 flights within, into or out of the U.S. had been canceled as of 9 p.m.
+Eastern Time, while more than 11,400 flights had been delayed, according to FlightAware, a flight tracking service.

 Airlines said the outage impacted the back-end systems they use to send key data, such as weight and balance information, required for planes to depart.